12 Reasons You Have Shoulder Pain–and What to Do About It

 Fractured collarbones can snap just slightly or into many pieces.
 In either case, the broken pieces of bone may line up straight or be far out of place.
 A broken collarbone is very painful and makes it difficult to move or lift your arm.

 Treatment will depend on the break: "Some collarbone fractures can heal with rest, but others require much more aggressive treatment," says Dr. Stark.
 If the ends of the bone have not significantly shifted out of place, a simple sling may be all that's needed to position your arm and shoulder during healing.
-If the broken ends of the bones have significantly displaced, you may need surgery.
+If the broken ends of the bones have been significantly displaced, you may need surgery.
 Whether you require surgery or not, it can take several months for your collarbone to heal, and physical therapy to maintain or restore movement and strength will be necessary.